-In order to estimate the quarterly harvest of cod, eel, sea trout and since 2015 sharks (fish caught and kept) by Danish recreational fisheries a recall based interview survey has since 2009 been conducted by DTU Aqua in cooperation with Statistics Denmark.
-To estimate 2015 data two interview surveys were conducted in August 2015 and January 2015 respectively.
+In order to estimate the quarterly harvest of cod, eel, sea trout and since 2015 sharks and Baltic salmon (fish caught and kept) by Danish recreational fisheries an interview based recall survey has since 2009 been conducted by DTU Aqua in cooperation with Statistics Denmark.
+To estimate 2016 data two interview surveys were conducted in August 2016 and February 2017 respectively.